8 Best At-home IELTS Preparation Tools (with Practice Tests)

 In this guide, we will show you some of the best tools for IELTS preparation at home.
 These include everything from free video lessons to fun apps to a huge number of IELTS practice tests.

-What Does the IELTS Test Consist Of?
+What Should You Expect From the IELTS Test

 There are two types of IELTS tests: “academic” and “general training.”
 Those who are going to migrate to an English-speaking country need to get a general training IELTS certificate.
 If you are going to study abroad, you must pass the academic IELTS.